 1. Unique Natural beauty - The Green Island

 2 .
-Heavenly Beaches
+Heavenly Beaches for every traveler

 The infinite shades of green on the island are surrounded by infinite shades of blue and turquoise in the sea.
 Corfu boasts some of the loveliest beaches in Greece, lapped by crystal clear waters which will undoubtedly delight all those coming here to relax.
 Corfu's beaches are well known for their diversity as there are beaches to suit all tastes – organised with sunbeds, umbrellas, beach bars and water sports or small, quiet, secluded and hidden away.
-Some of Corfu's beaches have small pebbles, others feature golden sands while there also beaches with a mix of sand and pebble.
+Some of Corfu's beaches have small pebbles, others feature golden sands while there also beaches with a mix of sand and pebbles.
 There really is something for everyone!

-3. Fascinating Multicultural heritage
+3. A Fascinating Multicultural heritage

-4. Corfu Town
+4. Corfu Town – A UNESCO World Heritage

 Every destination in the world is all about its people.
 One of the most important reasons to visit Corfu is the warm hospitality of the locals, an unspoken rule that has its roots at ancient times and has definitely defined local culture.
 Going further back in history, Homer writes about Corfu hospitality in his great masterpiece The Odyssey.
 He describes how the shipwrecked Odysseus was washed up on the island’s shore and received wonderful ''Philoxenia'' (hospitality) from King Alcinous and his daughter Nausicaa.
 Some things never change!
 You can experience that same hospitality from the islanders today – making your visit here even more special!
 Check out below an abstract from Homer on Corfu’s hospitality: